 TestComplete or TestExecute must have access to all the resources, applications and files required for testing.
 Also, TestComplete (or TestExecute) must have appropriate access permissions for these files and resources.

-If you are planning to run TestComplete tests in testing environments provided by CrossBrowserTesting.com, you must have an active CrossBrowserTesting account with TestComplete support.
+If you are planning to run TestComplete tests in Windows-based testing environments provided by CrossBrowserTesting.com, you must have an active CrossBrowserTesting account with TestComplete support.
 You must also provide valid account information so that TestComplete can connect to the CrossBrowserTesting cloud from your computers.

 Note: In addition, if you use Zephyr for Jira to plan and monitor your testing efforts, you can publish your TestComplete test results to your Jira projects.
 To do this, bind your TestComplete project to your Jira project and assign Zephyr tests to your TestComplete tests.
 To learn how to do this, see Integration With Zephyr for Jira.